boboxx/ioSenderTouch/readme.md

 ### Priority issues and work
 -Reset button and logic needs to be added
 <br>
--Virtual keyboard support for porbing ui
+-Virtual keyboard support for probing ui
 <br>
 -Finish utility section for material sufracing
 <br>